-- Purchase the complete Expat Arrivals Czech Republic Guide (PDF)
+- Download our Moving to the Czech Republic Guide (PDF)

 Whether planning a short visit or a permanent stay in the Czech Republic, expats should be aware that visa laws differ according to nationality.
 The applicant's nationality will determine the processes they need to follow and which visas they are eligible for in the Czech Republic.

-Short-term visas for Czech Republic
+Short-term visas for the Czech Republic

-The Czech Republic is a Schengen country, so nationals of countries that are part of the Schengen Agreement, as well as a select few other nationalities, need not apply for visitors visas for a stay of 90 days or less.
+The Czech Republic is a Schengen country, so nationals of countries that are part of the Schengen Agreement, as well as a select few other nationalities, need not apply for visitor visas for a stay of 90 days or less.
 This includes citizens of the EU and the EEA as well as Switzerland, the US, Canada, Australia, New Zealand and others.

 Schengen visas entitle their holders to 90 days of travel within a six-month period to any Schengen-area country, including the Czech Republic.
 If travelling to multiple destinations, expats should be sure to submit the Schengen visa application to the consulate of the country in which they will spend the largest amount of time.
+While in the country, expats can apply to extend the validity of their Schengen visa by a further 90 days.

-Long-term residence permits for Czech Republic
+Long-term residence permits for the Czech Republic

 Those intending to work will have to apply for an Employee Card or a Blue Card.
 These are primarily work permits but serve a dual purpose as long-term residence permits.
 A Blue Card is issued for positions requiring a high qualification, while an Employee Card is issued for positions that do not require a high qualification.

-Certificate of temporary residence in Czech Republic
+Certificate of Temporary Residence in the Czech Republic

-Permanent residence permit for Czech Republic
+Permanent residence permit for the Czech Republic

-*Visa requirements can change at short notice and expats should contact their respective embassy or consulate for the latest details.
+*Visa requirements can change at short notice, and expats should contact their respective embassy or consulate for the latest details.

 Further reading